 2. The Four Noble Truths

-Around 2500 years ago, Buddha said, “I teach suffering, its origin, cessation and path.
+Around 2500 years ago, Buddha said, “I teach suffering, its origin, cessation, and path.
 That’s all I teach.”

 The Four Noble Truths are an essential part of Budha’s teaching.
 Buddha says that it is through the four principles that Buddha came to understand reality.
-He achieved this practice by sitting into deep meditation while he was under the Bodhi tree.
+He achieved this practice by sitting in deep meditation while he was under the Bodhi tree.

 Because of his Four Noble Truths, Buddha is often said or compared to a physician.
-Within the first two Noble Truths, Buddha diagnosed the problem, which is suffering and identified its cause.
+Within the first two Noble Truths, Buddha diagnosed the problem, which is suffering, and identified its cause.

 However, the Third Noble Truth is about realization, which is the cure.
 The Fourth Noble Truth is focused on the Eightfold Path and the cure of how one sets out to free himself from suffering.
 According to Buddhism, the Four Noble Truths include